-Try to play the off wing for a change of pace
+Try playing the off wing for a change of pace

 When new players hit the ice, the first thing we often ask them is, “Do you shoot left or right?”